tayapro/wizy/README.md

   <img src="assets/images/readme/f06_mobile.png" width="200" alt="user's icon on rules page mobile view image"/>
 </p>

-The user's name is stored in localStorage, as explained in the F03 Home page - input form section. <br >
+The user's name is stored in localStorage, as explained in the _F03 Home page - input form_ section above. <br >
 This information is used by a JavaScript function to read and update the DOM element on the Rules page.

 ### F07 Game page